yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Codelab.md

 Some generators will also provide optional settings to customize your app with common developer libraries and speed up the initial setup of your development environment.

-The AngularJS generator provides options to include use [Sass](http://sass-lang.com/) (with Compass) and/or  [Twitter Bootstrap](http://getbootstrap.com/).
+The AngularJS generator provides options to include use [Sass](http://sass-lang.com/) (with Compass) and/or [Bootstrap](http://getbootstrap.com/).
 Enter ‘n’ and ‘y’ respectively to these options.

 ![](/assets/img/codelab/image_8.png)